-Water Quality - The Groton Water Department, like all municipal drinking water suppliers in Massachusetts, go to great lengths to insure our customers that there drinking water is safe to consume.
-The GWD receives a 3 year Water Quality Sampling Schedule from the Department of Environmental Protection that details what they want the GWD to test for in the drinking water.
-The GWD staff monitors the water quality of the system on a daily basis to be sure it is safe to drink.
-The Department of Environmental Protection reviews all of our test results to be sure they are within the drinking water parameters they have established.
+Water Quality - The Groton Water Department, like all municipal drinking water suppliers in Massachusetts, go to great lengths to insure their customers that there drinking water is safe to consume.
+The GWD receives a detailed Water Quality Sampling Schedule from the Department of Environmental Protection every three years that requires us to adhere to a specific water testing schedule.
+In addition, the GWD staff monitors the water quality of the system on a daily basis to be sure it is safe to drink.
+The Department of Environmental Protection reviews all of our test results to be sure we are within the drinking water parameters they have established.
 This Consumer Confidence Report identifies those test results that the DEP requires specifically and notes any deficiencies and or violations with regards to drinking water standards that they have established.
+In 2021, the Groton Water Department received no drinking water violations.

-The Water Department, in October of 2019, received and Administrative Consent Order (ACO) From the Massachusetts Department of Environmental Protection (MDEP) for the requirement to treat/remove Manganese entering the water system from the Whitney Pond Wells (page 2)
+The Water Department, in October of 2019, received and Administrative Consent Order (ACO) From the Massachusetts Department of Environmental Protection (MDEP) (cont. on page 2)